victorvvu/Google_Ventilator_RNN/README.md

 As a result, ventilator treatments may become more widely available to help patients breathe.

 ##### Technical Overview
 The dataset is comprised of numerous time series of breaths.
-So I decide to construct a RNN with GRU units.
+So, I decide to construct a RNN with GRU units.
 LSTM units usually outperform GRU, however
 GRUs train faster, since they have one less gate to tune.
 In practice, GRU and LSTM models are both trained to see which one yields better results.
 I also tried training a LightGBM model, but it was unable to keep up with the GRU.

 ## 2. Results
 Here the GRU actually performed fairly well against LTSM models on Kaggle.
-Even though the GRU was out performed by LSTM, I was still able to obrtain good results with a simplier model.
+Even though the GRU was out performed by LSTM, I was still able to obtain good results (MAE of .17) with a simpler model.
 Unfortunately, I was not able to save my model, since the kernel froze.
 However, I was still able to submit my results in the competition.

 I created a correlation matrix to see if I can get any insights about the target variables or the features.